aaronpowell/aaronpowell.github.io/src/content/posts/2021-05-13-using-okta-with-static-web-apps.md

 We are going to need to provide the application with some redirect options for login/logout, so that SWA will know you've logged in and can unpack the basic user information.

 For the **Sign-in redirect URIs** you will need to add `https://<hostname>/.auth/login/okta/callback` and for **Sign-out redirect URIs** add `https://<hostname>/.auth/logout/okta/callback`.
-If you haven't yet deployed to Azure, don't worry about this step yet, we'll do it one the SWA is created.
+If you haven't yet deployed to Azure, don't worry about this step yet, we'll do it once the SWA is created.

 _Quick note - the `okta` value here is going to be how we name the provider in the `staticwebapp.config.json`, so it can be anything you want, I just like to use the provider name so the config is easy to read._